-Defining a sysplex name
+Specifying a sysplex name

-You can use the sysplex name attribute in the /sys/firmware/cpi directory in sysfs to specify a sysplex name.
+Use the sysplex_name attribute in the /sys/firmware/cpi directory in sysfs to specify a sysplex name.

 The sysplex name is a string that consists of up to eight characters of the following set: A-Z, 0-9, \$, @, #, and blank.